 In the immersion programs discussed in the “The New American Revolution”, the success rate runs high across the board.
 The Hawaiian program intensified the development of critical literacy and cultural pride.
 The program also served in strengthening the Hawaiian community, enhanced academic success and was a catalyst for other Indigenous language programs.

 The Navajo immersion school at Fort Defiance was also a success with some interesting findings.
 Not only were the Navajo immersion students performing well on English test as compared to the nonimmersion students, but the nonimmersion students performed worse on the Navajo assessments than they had when tested in Kindergarten.
+Yes- very powerful evidence of the subtractive nature of English submersion for these students-

-Finally, the Kers immersion program that was designed to revitalize the heritage language of the Acoma and Cochiti proved to be successful, too.
+Finally, the Keres immersion program that was designed to revitalize the heritage language of the Acoma and Cochiti proved to be successful, too.
 The focus of this program was to build up the oral skills or oral traditions rather than concentrate on the literacy of the language.
 The students who were part of the immersion programs performed slightly better than their peers in the English-only classes.

 Implications